 The school will evaluate the impact of all interventions and whether they have a strong evidence base of effectiveness.
 Provision regularly used in-class (known as Quality First Teaching), will be evaluated regularly by the Senior Leadership Team and Heads of Faculty.
-The school will be able to describe how this is undertaken in the Teaching and Learning policy.
+The school will be able to describe how this is undertaken in the Teaching and Learning policy, through Faculty Reviews and Performance Management.